nikodem-stolarczyk/spectral-line-shapes/README.md

 **File:** `example_dispersion.f90`

-This example demonstrates how to calculate the absorption profile at a single frequency for the Ar-perturbed 3-0 S(1) line in H<sub>2</sub>.
+This example demonstrates how to calculate the dispersion profile at a single frequency for the Ar-perturbed 3-0 S(1) line in H<sub>2</sub>.

 #### Example: Complex Probability Function (CPF)